-Since late 2010, the public has slowly become aware of a shortage of prescription drugs.
+Since late 2010, the public slowly became aware of a shortage of prescription drugs.
 This is a global problem, and Canada is affected because almost all of our drugs are made in other countries.
-Most–if not all–the missing drugs are generics, older, and less expensive because their patents have expired.
+Most but not all the missing drugs are generics, older, and less expensive because their patents have expired.

-On this website we have built a resource on Canadian drug shortages by posting patient stories about the impact of hard-to-find or missing medicine, media reports on the issue, and government and industry efforts to track the problem and its possible causes and consequences.
+This website began on 20 August 2011.
+Here we have built a resource on Canadian drug shortages by posting patient stories about the impact of hard-to-find or missing medicine, media reports on the issue in many countries, and government and industry efforts to track the problem and its possible causes and consequences.
 We will also link policy and political statements as they emerge, as well as position statements and submissions by organizations and individuals.
-We have a page to track lobbying activities of the pharmaceutical industry at the House of Commons.
+We have a page that tracked lobbying activities of the pharmaceutical industry at the House of Commons at the outset of the problem.

 This website is dedicated to tracking the problem in Canada, but the GLOBAL dimensions of problem are very important to finding solutions.
-View our media pages to find reports about its effects in other parts of the world.
+View our media pages to find reports about its effects in more than 120 other countries.